muhsinking/notebook/content/essays/Everything happens for a reason.md

 The walk was frigid, but in here it’s tropically warm, so I shed my coat, scarf, gloves, and hat into a messy pile before taking a seat at the last remaining table.
 The cafe is packed like a Christmas market, interior decorated to match, the walls and bar festooned with lights, wreaths, and stockings, a ten-foot pine dominating the center of the room.

 Patrons are rooted at their tables in a dense thicket, jackets and bags forming a sparse underbrush.
-At the end of nearly every pair of arms and hands is a laptop—I count 26 in all—altars of dull black plastic or anodized aluminum where we worship intently, barring the occasional glances we steal at our neighbors’ screens, in case their gods are more interesting than ours. _What’s that slide deck he’s working on—“Harnessing Humor for Brand Loyalty?”
+At the end of nearly every pair of arms and hands is a laptop—I count 26 in all—altars of dull black plastic or anodized aluminum where we worship intently, barring the occasional glances we steal at our neighbors’ screens, in case their gods are more interesting than ours. *What’s that slide deck he’s working on—“Harnessing Humor for Brand Loyalty?”
 Gross.
 Is she drawing furry porn on her iPad?
-Respect._
+In public?
+Respect.*

 A notification chirps onto my screen, wrenching my attention back to my inbox.
 I scan the new message, and the subject line is enough for me to guess that it bears the news I’ve been dreading all week: “Following up on your interviews.”
 Guts twisting, I read on: